NeuralTrust/docs.neuraltrust.ai/docs/trustgate/getting-started/step-by-step/configure-upstream.md

 # Configure an Upstream

-This guide will walk you through configuring your first upstream in AI Gateway.
-An upstream defines how requests are distributed across multiple AI providers and models.
+This guide will walk you through configuring your first upstream in TrustGate.
+An upstream defines how requests are distributed across multiple AI providers and models, or even other backends.

 ## Prerequisites

 Before you begin, make sure you have:
-- AI Gateway installed and running
+- TrustGate installed and running
 - Access to the Admin API
 - API keys for your AI providers (e.g., OpenAI, Anthropic)